Germany Travel FAQ

 Q. Where should I buy train tickets and seat reservations?

 Q. Do I need to book train tickets in advance?
+What about seat reservations?

 A. If you’re taking high speed trains (ICE/IC/EC) – yes, book ahead for the best prices!
 If you’re using the Deutschland-Ticket, you need to get your subscription set up in advance.
 If you’re using regional day tickets like the Bavaria Ticket, you can buy those as you go.
-We highly recommend adding a seat reservation when buying tickets on a high speed trains.
+We strongly recommend adding a seat reservation when buying tickets on high speed trains.

 Q. Do I need an international driver’s license to rent a car and drive in Germany?